Bradderz65/realistic-stamina-mod-extended/README.md

 - Configurable mining fatigue cooldown
 - Improved jump detection logic
 - Added mining fatigue effect
+- Speed multiplier system that links max stamina to sprint speed
 - Various optimizations and improvements

+### Speed Multiplier System
+- Players with higher max stamina can sprint faster (up to 2x speed at max stamina)
+- Speed increases gradually as max stamina increases through the fitness system
+- Use the `/showspeed` command to see your current speed multiplier for 30 seconds
+- Can be disabled in the configuration if desired

 ## Credits
 - Original mod by [sparkierkan7](https://modrinth.com/user/sparkierkan7)